 The last thing you want to see is a blank screen or send for technical support or call customer service or feel the unending frustration that comes with dysfunction and chaos.
 Similarly, common bike problems should be simple enough to fix without having to take a software-based technology course.
 Hopefully these tips help you stay on your bike and enjoying your workouts.

 If the challenges of owning a Peloton Bike are too much, you may want to consider a regular indoor spinning bike.
 You can always use the Peloton App so long as you are able to track RPM.
-Options to consider are as follows:
+Options to consider are as follows or check out the comprehensive “Poor Man’s Peloton” article for step by step details to construct your own smart bike:

 If tracking the RPMs alone is not enough, using the Wahoo Speed and Cadence Sensors can provide another layer of detail when used along with the free Wahoo app.

 - Lightweight and easy to install – NO MAGNETS.
 Cadence attaches to your bike’s crank arm or shoe; Speed attaches to your bike’s wheel hub (mounts included).

 Additional Peloton Bike Resources